pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

     lines in the code.
 That way you visually group the code into sections.
 19. It is a great idea to add comments too, to each section.
 20. Test your program.
-Make sure you have enough of a description that someone running the program will no what direction to go.
+Make sure you have enough of a description that someone running the program will know what direction to go.
 Don't say "You are in the kitchen."
 Instead say "You are in the kitchen.
 There is a door to the north."
 21. Add a quit command that ends the game.
 22. Make sure that the program works for upper and lower case commands.